Can You Eat Chicken Salad While Pregnant?

 Listeria is a type of bacteria that can be present in certain foods and causes the infection listeriosis.

 Symptoms of listeriosis in pregnant women can vary from mild flu-like symptoms to more severe cases, making it challenging to diagnose.
-Unfortunately, even when symptoms in the mother are mild, listeriosis can have very serious consequences for the developing baby.

 • Soft and semi-soft cheeses such as brie, camembert, ricotta, blue-vein and feta